 Project: Area/Room/Elevation/Location: Floor: User Category: | |||||||

-ELEMENT | DESCRIPTION | OBSERVATIONS ON CONDITION | CONDITIO N INDICATO R | REMEDY | PRIORIT Y | PROOJECT CODE | PLATE NO. |
+ELEMENT | DESCRIPTION | OBSERVATIONS ON CONDITION | CONDITION INDICATOR | REMEDY | PRIORITY | PROJECT CODE | PLATE NO. |

-Concrete | It consists of cement, water, and the stone aggregate | Cracked and crushed concrete Damage to the walls at various locations of Mundella Center, as also shown in the figure 4. | 3 | Removal of lost material and replace it with cement mortar and cement For the damaged wall, provide the steel mesh and nail it to the wall and cover it with plaster | 009 | NT00 9 | BU76G 3 |
+Concrete | It consists of cement, water, and the stone aggregate | Cracked and crushed concrete Damage to the walls at various locations of Mundella Center is also shown in Figure 4. | 3 | Removal of lost material and replace it with cement mortar and cement For the damaged wall, provide the steel mesh, nail it to the wall and cover it with plaster | 009 | NT00 9 | BU76G 3 |

 Random rubble | This is masonry work where the building stones are made without coursing | Loose uncooled stones and seem to lack coursing | 1 | Strengthen them by internal impregnation through the rich cement mortar grout | 010 | NT01 0 | KWK43 2 |

-Buttress | This is the small section of the masonry work that is built at the right angles to a wall so that it can prevent the lateral forces | No obvious damage | 2 | Maintenance | 011 | NT01 1 | VTF42 O |
+Buttress | This is the small section of the masonry work that is built at the right angles to a wall so that it can prevent lateral forces | No obvious damage | 2 | Maintenance | 011 | NT01 1 | VTF42 O |

 Column | This is a structural element which bears the weight of a building | No obvious damage was observed during the inspection | 2 | Maintenance | 012 | NT01 2 | 512BN B2 |

-The BREEAM New Construction and the Green Star are similar on the basis of sustainability category, as both of these systems incorporate sustainability parameters in detail.
+The BREEAM New Construction and the Green Star are similar based on the sustainability category, as both systems incorporate sustainability parameters in detail.
 In addition, based on the weighted scoring, the distribution on the Green Star is often similar to the LEED, in which the ‘energy’ and the ‘quality of the environment have a higher weight (of about 50 %) while for the ‘BREEAM New Construction’ it rated at about 30%.
 Despite that, the BREEAM New Construction has a balanced distribution in structure of the categories (in terms of sustainability criteria), including the management, indoor environmental quality, quality of the service, energy, transport, water, materials, waste, sustainable sites and pollution, as shown on figure 7 below;

 Source Goodwin (2014)